-Our procedures included the assessment of key controls over the identification, measurement and management of valuation risk, as well as evaluating the methodologies and input parameters used by the Group in determining fair values.
+As at 31 December 2020, the Group reports financial as-Our procedures included the assessment of key controls of valuation risk, as well as evaluating the methodologies and input parameters used by the Group in determining fair values.

 For the Group's fair value models, we involved our own valuation specialists to assess the appropriateness of the models and inputs.
 We further compared observable inputs against independent sources and externally available market data and re-performed independent valuations for a sample of instruments with the assistance of our own valuation specialists.